 Matthew 6:12 (NLT)

 Forgiveness is crucial to our mental health.
 More than that, it is imperative for a right relationship with God.
 God puts a premium on grace and forgiveness.
 Forgiveness is love in action.
 It is an act of grace that is inspired by Jesus Himself.
-In fact, Christ emphasized it when He taught us to pray.
-He said, “Forgive us our sins, as we have forgiven those who sin against us.”
-There are two key elements in today’s verse.
-First, we see that God wants us to confess our own sins and ask for His forgiveness.
+In fact, Christ taught us to pray, when He said, “Forgive us our sins, as we have forgiven those who sin against us.”
+There are two key elements in this verse.
+First we see that God wants us to confess our own sins and ask for His forgiveness.
 He didn’t say, “Put on a mask and pretend you did no wrong.”
-Jesus didn’t say to rationalize away our attitudes of pride, anger, and bitterness.
-Instead, He admonishes each of us to focus on our own sinful situation, repent and ask for His forgiveness.
-When we do, God will bless our heart and give us the capacity to participate in the second part, that is to forgive others.
+Jesus didn’t say to rationalize away our attitudes of pride, anger and bitterness.
+Instead He admonishes each of us to focus on our own sinful situation and remember how He forgave us.
+When we do, God will bless our heart and give us all the capacity we need to forgive others.
+The second part of this passage is an invitation to forgive others.
 God wants us to be ambassadors of His grace.
+What better way than forgiving someone who has wounded us.
 Today, as we have been forgiven let us go and forgive others.

 Father, thank You for Your grace and forgiveness.
 Thank you for not giving up on me.
 I pray that I might express the same kind of forgiveness to others.

 Do You Know What Your Spiritual Gifts Are?

 Now You Can.
 CLICK HERE to Get your FREE Spiritual GIfts Test and Workbook CLICK HERE to join our NEW Spiritual Gifts Social Network